csswizardry/csswizardry.github.com/_posts/2018-10-27-three-types-of-performance-testing.md

 In this short post, I want to introduce you to these three types of testing, how and when they should be carried out, and what their aims and outcomes should be.
-Each kind of testing is listed chronologically—that is, you should do them in order—but all complement each other, and will ultimately feed into one another.
+Each kind of testing is listed chronologically — that is, you should do them in order — but all complement each other, and will ultimately feed into one another.

 ## Proactive